Factors associated with overweight or obesity in children under five years old: a rapid review

 This work was requested by the Welsh Government to help inform a strategy called Healthy Weight: Healthy Wales.
 The review may also help others involved in children’s health.

-Over a quarter of children in Wales, aged four to five years old, are overweight or obese.
+Over a quarter of children in Wales, aged four to five years old, are living with overweight or obesity.
 These children may have health issues during their childhood or adolescence, or both.
-They are also more likely to be overweight or obese as adults, which can cause health problems.
+They are also more likely to live with overweight or obese as adults, which can cause health problems.

-A large number of things (factors) that could cause overweight in children have been identified by research.
+A large number of things (factors) that could cause child overweight have been identified by research.
 These factors could be genetic (e.g. Prader-Willi Syndrome), psychological (e.g. stress, mental health), environmental (e.g. barriers to physical activity, healthier foods) and societal (e.g. lifestyle, influence of friends).

 Aims of this research

-Studies prior to this have already found evidence of factors that contribute to obesity or overweight in early childhood.
+Studies prior to this have already found evidence of factors that contribute tochild overweight or obesity.
 However, these reviews looked for factors across a wide range of children’s ages.
 There are no up-to-date reviews that look at these contributing factors specifically in children under five years of age.

 Methods